KarateJB/Vue.Firebase.Sample/README.md

 The first command will guide you to login a Google account.
 The second command will guide you to initialize your application, you can take a look at my previous article: [[Angular] Deploy to Firebase](http://karatejb.blogspot.tw/2017/01/angular2-deploy-to-firebase.html) for more detail.
+(Dont worry, the steps for deploy Angular or Vue app to Firebase are the same)

 ![](https://3.bp.blogspot.com/-dLNqAMnKqgA/WsajajzboqI/AAAAAAAAF24/hQeBl3fc66YeIMHrqsXDq9T3wehpiP6EgCEwYBhgL/s640/image008.jpg)